 It’s tough to be a good MP these days.
 The real good ones are either in the Opposition or in the “wilderness” after being suspended.
 Others are quietly sitting down in the corner and have decided to play safe.
 Image source: the Net

-Before we start, let’s get some definitions right, shall we?
+Before we proceed further, let’s get some definitions right, shall we?
 It is clear that some people have forgotten its real meaning and purpose:-

-Principle = a rule or standard, especially of good behavior: a man of principle or the collectivity of moral or ethical standards or judgments
+- Principle = a rule or standard, especially of good behaviour: a man of principle or the collectivity of moral or ethical standards or judgments

-The recent direction of Pak Lah to stand along party line instead individual conscience is one good screw to the back.
-Pak Lah unfortunately decides to be the tough guy at the wrong time, wrong place and for the wrong issues (at critical times, he shows his sad and soft side – once again at the wrong time, wrong place and for the wrong issues).
+The recent direction of Pak Lah to stand along party line instead of individual conscience is one good screw to the back.
+Pak Lah, unfortunately, decides to be the tough guy at the wrong time, wrong place and for the wrong issues (at critical times, he shows his sad and soft side – once again at the wrong time, wrong place and for the wrong issues).